apoluekt/OpenRPNCalc/Doc/schematics.md

 ### Coin cell controller and supercaps buffer

+* NBM5100A is the coin cell life booster with supercap buffer.
+It limits the maximal current drawn from the coin cell to a programmable value (can be as low as 2 mA), with the excess taken from the supercaps during periods of high power consumption.
+It also provides stabilised voltage to power the STM32 and other circuitry.
+* NBM5100A is optional.
+Instead of installing it, together with the surrounding passive elements, one can install the brige R31 to directly connect the calculator circuit to the coin cell or external power.
+Possibly, one can also install one of the supercaps and add the bridge R26 (not two supercaps sequentially, due to the absence of balancing).
+Make sure the supercap can survive 3.3V input voltage in this case.
+* Output voltage for NBM5100A should be set to 3V to make sure that the switchable voltage divider (see above) works correctly.

 ### External pull-ups

+* 1M pull-ups are used instead of STM32 internal 40k pull-ups to limit the current draw when the keys are pressed.
+* It seems that the input pin capacitance and parasitic capacitance of the keyboard traces are high enough that a quick scan of the keyboard matrix is impossible with such high-impedance pull-ups.
+Therefore, the firmware should use them only when waiting for an external interrupt in the idle mode (waiting for a key press event), but to do the keyboard scan to determine which key was pressed, one has to switch the internal pull-ups in addition.

 ### Test pads

+* LCD signals and voltages

 ### Keyboard matrix

+* No diodes are added, so only up to two simultaneous key presses can be registered without ghosting.

 ## Parts and datasheets